gjeanmart/kauri-content/loom_tutorial/README.md

 # Loom - Part 1 - Develop and deploy a smart contract on the sidechain

-Loom Network is a Layer 2 scaling solution for Ethereum focusing on social and gaming dApps that require a very high throughput..
+[Loom Network](https://loomx.io/) is a Layer 2 scaling solution for Ethereum focusing on social and gaming dApps that require a very high throughput.
+Loom SDK enables to generate a sidechain called dAppChain using a dPoS consensus optimised for high-scalability.
+Loom is contributing on Plasma which is a mechanism to securely transfer a digital asset (ERC20 or ERC721) to a mainchain.

-You can run your own DAppChain using the Loom software or connect to an existing one (plasma-chain, social-chain or gaming-chain)
+You can run your own DAppChain using the Loom software or connect to a public one (plasma-chain, social-chain or gaming-chain) running under a dPoS Ethereum blockchain to enable scalable dApps.

 For this tutorial, we will create and fund a Loom account, deploy a contract on the External Dev Plasma network called **extdev** and interact with it from a frontend application.

 ## Step 1 - Install Loom on your machine and fund an account

-In the first, we will install Loom software on your machine to generate a keypair.
+In the first, we will install Loom software on your machine to generate a keypair and fund the account with the Loom faucet.

 1. Download the executable